I could say that I first played Dungeons & Dragons back in 2018, at my previous job.

 I picked a premade character: Swan, the Neutral Elf.

-Swan had short life in our adventure, with a lifespan merely 3 sessions long.
+Swan had a short life in our adventure, with a lifespan merely 3 sessions long.

 With only 3 starting hit points, he managed to survive being attacked by an evil faun (1HP shy from dying!), read a scroll that turned him into Tom Thumb for a few hours, swapped personality with another PC, convinced some gnomes that our party was a termite extermination agency, adopted a rat and named it Pinocchio, lost it a few minutes later and ended up being mind controlled by an evil tree, until finally put down by the rest of the team.